feynon/carlosbecker.com/content/post/2014-11-18-junit-rules.md

 ## Custom Rules

-That's neat, but… what if you need something else… something more "custom"?
+That's neat, but... what if you need something else... something more "custom"?

 Well, you can implement your own rules by implementing the `TestRuleinterface`, for example, a Rule that init Mockito mocks (not very useful):